grscheller/courses-pet-images/README.md

 ## Testing

-The testing suite is in the GitHub clone, it is not installed with the package.
+The testing suite will be in the GitHub clone, it will not be installed with the package.
+Not sure what I will be doing for this.

 To kick off all tests,